AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**1|** Click on the |button_edit_addassocresource| button at the top of the Associated Resources panel.

-	**2|** From the dropdown menu select ‘Link ot a service’.
+	**2|** From the dropdown menu select 'Link ot a service'.
 This will display the Link resources dialog.

 	**3|** Search using the free text box and click on the service record in the results list to select it.
 This will display dataset layers available in the service.